COVID-19 pandemic in Bulgaria: 14 May

 As of 14 May at 00:00, the national emergency was lifted, and in its place was declared a state of an emergency epidemic situation.
 Organ transplantations are allowed again after a 2-month ban.
 Parks are open for the use of all.
 Most of the anti-epidemic measures are still valid.
 The 14-day quarantine for everyone who enters the country remains.
 Schools and daycares remain closed, as well as shopping centers and indoor restaurants.

 June

 21 June

 Bulgarian tennis player Grigor Dimitrov announced on his Instagram account that he has tested positive for COVID-19 which lead to the cancellation of Adria Tour, which he had been participating in.

 August

 1 August

 It was announced that Bulgarian tennis player Viktoriya Tomova had tested positive for COVID-19 on the site of a tournament in Palermo, Italy which happened to be the first official pro tennis event after the pandemic began.
+Tomova tested positive shortly before her scheduled qualifying match against Marta Kostyuk and withdrew from the tournament; organisers said all anti-epidemic protocols had been observed and that her close contacts would be tested.